redhat-developer/odo/docs/website/docs/contributing/usage-data.md

-== Usage Data Collection
+### Usage Data Collection
-With user approval, we collect pseudonymized user data that will help us improve odo.
+With user approval, we collect [pseudonymized](https://en.wikipedia.org/wiki/Pseudonymization) user data that will help us improve odo.

 To learn more about what data is being collected and how to configure this collection, see link:{https://github.com/redhat-developer/odo/blob/main/USAGE_DATA.adoc}[USAGE_DATA.adoc].

-== Data Collection Process
+### Data Collection Process

 Considering the user has approved to data collection, everytime a command is executed, it triggers a background process that sends the data to our servers.